mixcode/codepage-unzip/readme.md

 You may get a list of character encodings with the command `iconv --list`

-## Example
-Decompress a zip with Japanese filenames.
+### Example: decompress a zip with Japanese filenames.

 ```
 codepage-unzip -f SHIFT-JIS japanese_zip_archive.zip